RAttab/edent/README.md

 The second form is mostly useful for testing and debugging where you want to not overwrite the orignal file.
 It's currently used for the test suite of edent.

+Note that [pre-commit](pre-commit) hook is also available for git and expects `edent` to exist at the root of your repo.

+Finally, the `-v` option exists for debugging `edent` and outputs internal debugging information.

 ## Development